ironcore-dev/ironcore/docs/proposals/08-peering.md

 ## Summary

 Network peering is a crucial feature to allow users to route traffic between two onmetal networks.
-This OEP introduces a new API that allows the owner of both networks to express the consent to peering the networks explicitely and extends the existing `Network` API to reflect an active peering.
+This OEP introduces a new API that allows the users that created of the networks to express the consent to peering the networks explicitely and extends the existing `Network` API to reflect an active peering.

 - peering connects whole networks together
-(vf get both network route set announced)
 - clear separation from transit gateways
-- we need peering requests on both partners
+- we need peering requests for both networks to ensure consent on both sides
 - peering request should have a ttl so they get removed if not matched

 ## Motivation

-Without peering, users of onmetal would need to run all services via public IPs or via complicated VPN solutions if they are located in seperate networks.
+Without peering, users of onmetal would need to run all services via public IPs or via complicated VPN solutions if they are located in separate networks.
 We want to implement the basic use case of allowing services running in two distinct onmetal networks to be able to reach eachother without any additional installation from the user and without exposing said services to the public internet.

 ### Goals